bit-broker/website/content/en/docs/consumer/_index.md

 If the paging parameters are incorrect, the API will respond with a [standard validation error](/docs/api-conventions/errors/#validation-error-format) containing details of the violation.

 If the specified `offset` is greater than the count of records available, the API will return an empty list.
-Using `limit` and `offset` you can page your way through long list, getting the entire list a page at a time.
+Using `limit` and `offset` you can page your way through a long list, getting the entire list a page at a time.

 {{% alert color="info" %}}
 Timeseries data has [separate paging semantics](/docs/consumer/timeseries/#paging-timeseries), which is more attuned to it's time-value pair data points.